viktoriagajdosova/Enhancing-Meta-Research-in-Psychology-by-Generative-AI/pipelines/01_embedding-for-psychometrics/THEORY.md

 # 6. Application

-The traditional 18-step scale development process is now significantly enhanced by LLM-based agentic workflows.
+The traditional 18-step scale development process (Stefana et al.) is now significantly enhanced by LLM-based agentic workflows.
 We map these technologies across the five core phases of psychometric development.

 ## 6.1 Phase 1: Preliminary Phase
 * **Need Definition (Step 1):** LLMs act as conceptual auditors, using semantic mapping to identify "Jingle/Jangle" fallacies and define the construct's nomological net.